evanwill/try-linux/content/5-resources.md

 ## Common Applications

 This is a basic list of common default software shipped with distros.
-It is not intended as in depth suggestions or reviews, just to give you an idea of the apps you might expect to find.
+It is not intended as in depth suggestions or reviews, but just to give you an idea of the apps you might expect to find.

 **Web browsers:**